The Ultimate Guide to Parental Controls| 10 min read time

 Managing screen time and what your kids see on the Internet is at the top of the to-do list for parents in the digital age.
 Fortunately, parental controls exist.
 And they’re one of the most effective ways to tackle those issues.

 What Are Parental Controls?

-Parental controls allow parents to filter and block unsuitable Internet content, limit the amount of time spent on online devices, restrict screen time, and even track browsing history minute-by-minute.
+Parental controls allow parents to filter and block websites and apps, limit the amount of time spent on online devices, restrict screen time, and even track browsing history minute-by-minute.